 It's so good that it's a genuine alternative to far more expensive cars from premium makes such as BMW and Mercedes-Benz, but you'll get far more car for your money, albeit without the associated image kudos the German brands enjoy.

 The top versions are amazingly well equipped and have a luxury feel inside, while the entry-level models are superb value for money.
 It even looks good.
 In fact, there's very little to fault with the latest Mondeo, which is why it's one of our favourite cars.
 In 2009, the ECOnetic versions were launched which major on efficiency and low emissions.
 The 2.0 TDCI model has an impressive claimed fuel economy of 54.3mpg and emits 139g/km of CO2.

-What does a Ford Mondeo Estate (2007 – 2015) cost?
+On the inside of an Ford Mondeo Estate (2007 – 2015)